Property Management Blog

 5. Tenant Evictions

-According to the Landlord and Tenant Act, a residential landlord can evict your Arizona tenant for certain reasons, including, not paying rent, violation of the lease agreement, and illegal acts.
+According to the State Act, a residential landlord can evict your Arizona tenant for certain reasons, including, not paying rent, violation of the lease agreement, and illegal acts.

 arizona residenital landlord tenant act arizona law monthly rent payment security deposits rent pay